pigmonkey/backcountrynavigation/chapters/01-maps_and_coordinate_systems.md

 ### Map Problem: For some perverse reason, the areas on a standard topo map the hunter needs most are often near the edges, compelling him to butt multiple adjoining maps together with transparent tape, which is a real headache.

 Terrain Navigator Solution: Terrain Navigator's "Seamless Mode," in which the map boundaries are defined by the user.
-When creating the UTM-gridded 8" x 11 map, you simply select the "Seamless Mode," which eliminates the standard "store-bought" topographic map boundaries.
+When creating the UTM-gridded 8"x11" map, you simply select the "Seamless Mode," which eliminates the standard "store-bought" topographic map boundaries.
 Select the area you want, then print out the map at the UTM-gridded 48% rate previously described.
 In the "Seamless Mode," the program ignores the standard map's borders and provides its own.

 ![The map's southeast corner is southeast of Deep Lake](figures/09.jpg)